-1. Open the white paper file with Word, press Alt+F, and select Show All Properties.
+1. Open the Word white paper file with Word, and select File > Properties…

-2. In the Document Information panel, enter your preferred title, subject, and keywords (separated by commas) in the appropriate text boxes.
+3. Enter your preferred title, subject, and keywords (separated by commas) in the appropriate text boxes.
+Then click OK.

-3. Select Save As and then select PDF or XPS.
+3. Select Save As and then select PDF.

 Habit #3: Check those keywords

-Whatever software you use, check your keywords after you finish to make sure everything worked.
+Whatever software you use, check your keywords in the PDF after you finish to make sure everything worked.

 You can see—but not change—the keywords and other metadata in any PDF.
 What you see depends on the software you use.

 Here’s what you see with Adobe Acrobat Pro from my infographic on white papers.